MonsieurETM/QPSK/README.md

 There also needs to be a frequency error adjustment.
 Not so much for fixed radio sites, as they don't move, but when mobile, of course, will have a varying Doppler shift to be corrected.
 I ported the GNU Radio Costas loop C++ code to C and merged that with the receiver code.
 I also made the costas loop optional, so you can turn it off.
 This might be acceptable for fixed radio sites.

-Here's the 9600 bit/s transmit spectrum as viewed in audacity:
+Here's the 1200 Baud transmit spectrum (random bits) with 9600 sample rate as viewed in audacity:

 <img src="spectrum.png" width="400">